 The Bible closely links Baptism to the giving of the Holy Spirit (Luke 3:16).
 Baptism goes far beyond the receiving of the Gifts of the Holy Spirit to renewing promises which marks the beginning of a new journey with God.
 Baptism is a symbolic act whereby the believer portrays the death, burial and resurrection to a new life in the Spirit (Romans 6: 1-4).

 Some people may be given the gifts of the Holy Spirit when they are baptised, I myself though wasn't given this till 17 in a separate service when God's time was ready for me.
 There are 8 Gifts of the Holy Spirit and people are blessed with spiritual gifts to support them in their walk with their faith and these gifts are also given to the believer to support the church itself (1 Corinthians 12:27-28).
-Jesus is head of all matters pertaining to the Church (1 Ephesians 1:22).
+The gifts of the spirit are prophecy, faith, wisdom, knowledge, healing/miracles, speaking in tongues, understanding the tongues and discerning spirits.
+Jesus is head of all matters pertaining to the Church and allocates members into their roles to serve in the church minsitry (1 Ephesians 1:22).

 I went to a church and a local park and it reminded me of Baptism and I made this very short video.